HTTP-RPC/Kilo/README.md

 By default, body data is assumed to be JSON and is automatically [converted](#type-coercion) to the specified type.
 However, subclasses can override the `decodeBody()` method to perform custom conversions.

 If an error occurs while parsing the body content, an HTTP 400 response will be returned.
-If the decoded content cannot be converted to the requested type, HTTP 403 will be returned.
+If the decoded content cannot be coerced to the requested type, HTTP 403 will be returned.

 ### Return Values
 Return values are converted to their JSON equivalents as follows:

 * `CharSequence`: string
-* `Number`: number
+* `Number` or numeric primitive: number
-* `Boolean`: true/false
+* `Boolean` or boolean primitive: true/false
 * `Enum`: string
 * `java.util.Date`: number representing epoch time in milliseconds
 * `java.time.TemporalAccessor`: string